getflookup/pureword/README.md

 ## Key Features

 - **Automatic Content Filtering**: Scans webpages for offensive language and replaces it with appropriate alternatives
-- **Visual Cues**: Optional highlighting of replaced words so you know what's been filtered
+- **Visual Cues**: Optional highlighting of replaced words so you know what has been filtered
 - **Page-Specific Controls**: Easily toggle filtering on/off for specific websites
 - **Customization**: Modify replacement words list via the options page
 - **Dark Mode Support**: Compatible with both light and dark browsing experiences